thorrak/thorrak_hardware/TiltBridge Containers/README.md

 | [Generic OLED Container](Generic%20OLED%20Container/README.md) | Supports a common generic OLED board style (see below)    |

-Designed a custom case (or a case for a different board) that you'd like to have included here?
+Have you designed a custom case (or a case for a different board) that you'd like to have included here?
 Send through a pull request!